cbtham/rhoai-genai-workshop/README.md

 ### 4.4 Wrapping Up

 Congratulations!
-You have now successfully deployed a LLM model on Red Hat Openshift AI using the vLLM ServingRuntime for KServe.
+You have now successfully deployed a LLM model on Red Hat Openshift AI using the vLLM ServingRuntime for KServe. -->

-## 5. Deploy A Custom Workbench To Interact With The LLM
+## 2.0 Create and use a custom workbench with the deployed inference server
+Think of workbench as an application in a wall garden.

-### 5.1 AnythingLLM
+### 2.1 AnythingLLM
 AnythingLLM is a full-stack application that enables you to turn any document, resource, or piece of content into context that any LLM can use as a reference during chatting.
 This application allows you to pick and choose which LLM or Vector Database you want to use as well as supporting multi-user management and permissions.

-#### 5.1.1 AnythingLLM in Red Hat Openshift AI
+#### 2.1.1 AnythingLLM in Red Hat Openshift AI
 To get started quickly, we will use a custom workbench - a feature offered by Red Hat Openshift AI to quickly host compatible containerized applications easily.

-  >*Step 1 may already have been setup by your admin.
-If you are participating in a workshop, skip this and continue on to **step 2**.*

   1. We will add an image by providing the details of the hosted container registry.
 Navigate to ```https://quay.io/rh-aiservices-bu/anythingllm-workbench:1.8.5``` Copy the URL and paste it into Settings > Workbench Images > image location.

       ![Image](img/05/5.1.png)

   1. Create a new workbench, pick the name of the workbench you have given in the previous step.
-If you are participating in a workshop and your admin have already set up for you, choose "AnythingLLM".
+If you are participating in a workshop and you read this, quickly go **[here](/docs/readme-workshop.md)**.
+Your admin have already set this up for you, choose "AnythingLLM".

       ![Image](img/05/5.2.png)